ktomk/pipelines/README.md

-(`--show` and/or `--dry-run` is better for that) but validates against a schema which is aligned with the one that Atlassian/ Bitbucket provides (the schema is more lax compared to upstream for the cases known to us to offer a better practical experience).
+(`--show` and/or `--dry-run` is better for that) but validates against a schema which is aligned with the one that Atlassian/ Bitbucket provides (the schema is more lax compared to upstream for the cases known to offer a better practical experience).
 E.g. use it for checks in your CI pipeline or linting files before push in a pre-commit hook or your local build.

 Inspect your pipeline with `--dry-run` which will process the pipeline but not execute anything.
-Combine with `-v`, `--verbose` to show the commands which would have run verbatim which allows to better understand how `pipelines` actually works.
+Combine with `-v` (, `--verbose`) to show the commands which would have run verbatim which allows to better understand how `pipelines` actually works.
 Nothing to hide here.

-Use `--no-run` to not run the pipeline at all, this can be used to test the utilities options.
+Use `--no-run` to not run the pipeline at all, this can be used to test the utilities' options.

 Pipeline environment variables can be passed/exported to or set for your pipeline by name or file with `-e`, `--env` and